Anger can be fully and furiously expressed

 Rage can brood and smoulder under the surface

 There are many varieties of anger, and they all spell danger.
 What kind of face do you think is the first to be noticed in a crowd?
 Is it a smiling face?
-No. It's an angry face.
+No. It is an angry face.
 We know what's good for us.
-A hostile face, particularly if it's male and glaring at you, is not a welcome sight to see.
+A hostile face, particularly if male and glaring at you, is not a welcome sight to see.

 Anger is not, of course, confined to the male of the species.
 We recognise displeasure in either sex from an early age!

 Anger is the most physical emotion.
 It almost demands to be shown in full-body language.
 Yet however furiously you (or your drawing) clench a fist, it can end up looking simply feeble without a suitably enraged facial expression.

 1. EYEBROWS.
 Frowning, glowering, pulled down strongly at the inner ends.

 --A (When anger is fully expressed.)
 Mouth opened wide, showing teeth in a snarl or shout.

 --B (When anger is suppressed.)
 Lips pulled tight and thin.
 Teeth clenched together or grinding.

 You can give almost anything an angry facial expression with these ingredients.
 However, they need cooking.
 Subject them to the fire of inspiration!
 Feel the anger as you draw...